From BR Bullpen

 California native Tom Hafey spent fifteen active seasons in professional baseball from 1932 to 1948.

 Hafey spent parts of two seasons in the major leagues.
 He appeared in the 1939 season with the New York Giants, making his debut on July 21.
 He would hold down the third base spot for 70 games, and hit at a .242 clip with six home runs.
 He was then sold to the Atlanta Crackers of the Southern Association by the Giants on December 6, 1939.
-Hafey received one more shot at the big leagues by the St. Louis Browns in 1944, appearing in eight games with 14 at-bats, and picked up five base-hits for a .357 average and his big league time ended on July 30, 1944.
+Hafey received one more shot at the big leagues by the St. Louis Browns in 1944, appearing in eight games with 14 at-bats, and picked up five base-hits for a .357 average and his big league time ended on July 30th of that year.

 Tom had spent seven seasons in the minors before his first big league look and had three good years on his way up the ladder.
 He was with the Zanesville Greys of the class C Middle Atlantic League in 1935 when he hit .302 with 15 homers and followed that up in 1936 with a .316 average and 20 four-baggers for the Norfolk Tars of the class B Piedmont League.
 Tom would then hit for a .284 average with 24 homers for the Knoxville Smokies of the Southern Association in 1938.
 He played the third base position during this seven-year period.